 As the full-metal G-Shock GMW-B5000D-1 and GMW-B5000TFG-9 are now available in North America, we counter the common arguments against buying one of these historic models.
 You likely don’t need any convincing to buy one, but in case you do…

-Bad reason #1: Too expensive
+Faulty reason not to buy #1: Too expensive

-This applies to the GMW-B5000D-1, as we’re certain the gold limited edition GMW-B5000TFG-9 will sell out at some point.
-It’s possible that the GMW-B5000D-1 will stay in production for a while, but just because it’s a regular release does not guarantee that it will.
+This applies to the GMW-B5000D-1 as we’re certain the gold limited edition GMW-B5000TFG-9 will sell out at some point.
+It’s possible that the GMW-B5000D-1 will stay in production for a while but just because it’s a regular release does not guarantee that it will.
 The GMW-B5000D-1 may very well become a readily-available fixture like the GW-5000-1JF, but we don’t know if that will happen.
 Even if there is an abundant supply and it becomes available for a cheaper price from third-party sellers later on, it is recommended to pay the retail price from an authorized seller so that you will have the 1-year Casio warranty.
-It is also likely that we will see more new GMW-B5000 models added in the future (such as the GMW-B5000-1 coming in June) and maybe one of those will strike your fancy more, but it’s hard to imagine a better-looking model than the GMW-B5000D-1.
-These will always be the first models and it’s fun to be an early adopter.
+It is also likely that we will see more new GMW-B5000 models added in the future and maybe one of those will strike your fancy more, but it’s hard to imagine a better-looking model than the GMW-B5000D-1.
+These will always be the first models and it’s more fun to be an early adopter.

-Bad reason #3: It will get scratched
+Faulty reason not to buy #3: It will get scratched

-Bad reason #4: It’s too heavy
+Faulty reason not to buy #4: It’s too heavy

-Sure, compared to a resin DW-5600 it’s heavy at 167 grams versus 53 grams, but 53 grams is seriously light to begin with.
+Sure, compared to a resin DW-5600 it’s heavy at 167 grams versus 53 grams, but 53 grams is ridiculously light to begin with.
 YouTube reviewers as well as those on the forums don’t have a problem with the weight.
 It may be a little heavy for a metal watch, but it’s not overly so considering its ruggedness and water resistance.
 In comparison, a Seiko Prospex SBDC033 diving watch is 183 grams.

-Watches.com (Watches.com appears to be marking up the price on future stock and it’s uncertain if they will get more), and ShopCasio.
-You can also try lesser-known authorized Casio dealers, or regional brick and mortar dealers.
-Another way to discover dealers is through their social media posts with hashtags.
+This is a valid reason not to buy one, as eBay sellers are taking advantage of the shortage and jacking prices up.
+It is possible to find them online for list price in North America, but you may need to be persistent in your effort.
+Zumiez went through several cycles of having them in and out of stock, so it can be worthwhile to keep checking a place even if it’s already sold out.
+You can also try lesser-known authorized Casio dealers or regional brick and mortar dealers.
 It is a good idea to build a relationship with the smaller dealers (or just call them on the phone and ask) if you’re interested in limited editions (especially with super-limited models like the GMW-B5000TFC-1).
 Some of them will offer reservations and pre-orders that may not be made public.
 It certainly helps to start early and be proactive with the limited edition watches if you are serious about buying one.